-The following are commonly asked questions from patients at our fertility clinics.
-While this list is very detailed and is a great resource, you may also find more detailed questions and answers on our SIRM St. Louis Blog authored by each of our renowned fertility physicians.
+The following are frequently asked questions from patients at our Missouri fertility clinics.
+While this list is very detailed and is a great resource, you may also find more detailed questions and answers on our SIRM St. Louis Blog authored by each of our renowned fertility doctors.

 Q: What is infertility?

 A: Infertility is defined as the inability to conceive after a year of unprotected intercourse (six months if the woman is over 35).
 The term “infertility” is very broad and not necessarily related to a specific medical condition.
-If you fall into this category, you should seek the help of a fertility specialist to diagnose the cause(s) and discuss treatment options.
+If you fall into this category, you should seek the help of a fertility specialist to diagnose the cause(s) and discuss treatment options with a local fertility specialist in Missouri.

 Q: Is infertility a common problem?